Professional Accountancy Graduate Program

 Earn Your MS in Professional Accountancy in Just One Extra Year

 Prepare yourself for a career in public accounting with your MS in Professional Accountancy.
-From courses in cost accounting procedures to advanced topics such as pensions and post-retirement benefits, SNHU's professional accountancy Plus One master's program can help equip you with the latest concepts and practices necessary for professional accounting and auditing.
+From courses in cost accounting procedures to advanced topics such as pensions and post-retirement benefits, SNHU's professional accountancy master's program can help equip you with the latest concepts and practices necessary for professional accounting and auditing.

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of getting your professional accountancy degree at SNHU include:

 The Master of Professional Accountancy program is a graduate day program to be completed in three 16-week semesters, beginning with the summer term.
-While this program is targeted for graduates of the BS in Accounting Degree in Three program at SNHU, it is possible for other graduates with a bachelor's in accounting to be eligible to complete the graduate program.

 The professional accountancy graduate program was designed to help ambitious students acquire the accounting and auditing knowledge required to sit for the Financial Accounting and Reporting and the Auditing and Attestation sections of the CPA exam in just 1 year.

 Requirements to sit for the CPA exam vary by state.
 Students are encouraged to review their state specific requirements.
 State-by-state educational requirements to sit for the CPA exam can be found on the website of the National Association of State Boards of Accountancy (NASBA), while state-by-state CPA licensing requirements can be found through the Accounting Licensing Library, powered by NASBA.